-Professor Margaret Frame is the Science Director of our Cancer Research UK Edinburgh Centre.
+Professor Margaret Frame is the Director of the Institute of Genetics and Cancer at the University of Edinburgh.
 Here, her research group is working on one of the most challenging tumours to treat: glioblastoma, a fast-growing type of brain tumour.

 Professor Frame has spent years working on a specialised molecular network that’s responsible for controlling how cells stick to one another, move and spread.
 She’s found that a key molecule in this so-called ‘adhesion network’, called FAK, can affect the environment around tumours and help the cancer cells escape attack by the immune system.
 Now, working with Professor Valerie Brunton, she’s extending this research into glioblastoma to find out how these same networks are involved in this complex disease.